 An electronic energy meter with communication via DLMS can be configured to send Push messages.

-With a Push function the meter sends a message without being asked.
-The client doesn’t send an acknowledgment either, so there is no evidence that the message is really passed trough.
+With a Push function, the meter sends a message without being asked.
+The client doesn’t send an acknowledgment either, so there is no evidence that the message is really passed through.

 So, what is the practical use?